-Born in 1979, living in Berlin and as a teenager in prison for damage to property – Germany’s first street art artist of international renown does not reveal much more about himself.
+Born in 1979, living in Berlin – Germany’s first street art artist of international renown does not reveal much more about himself.
 From the age of 15 XOOOOX perfected his graffiti art.
 His trademark – life-size stencils of styled models, which he sprayed onto weathered, decayed surfaces in public spaces and signed with the two letters X and O of his pseudonym – attracted the attention of the art scene.
 At international exhibitions, the autodidact XOOOOX shows mainly abstract paintings, object art, works on paper and photography.
 Anyone who wants to buy XOOOOX has the choice between originals and limited, signed graphic editions.

 XOOOOX usually works on old facades.
 Vintage looks and positioning are important to him.
 Occasionally, however, there are also works on “movable goods” such as steel doors or electrical boxes.

 Street art lives from what surrounds it and the situation in which it is created.
 Rough facades, rusty gates, windy corners, time pressure, most difficult conditions for creation.
 This is the reason why many of the XOOOOX artworks offered in galleries are created on authentic wooden and steel supports.

 He also works on large copper plates that develop a special aesthetic in light, which changes over time.